 Household Substances Toxic to Dogs

-The following substances are commonly found in and around the home and pose a high toxicity risk to dogs:
+Certain substances commonly found in and around the home can pose a high toxicity risk to dogs.

-- Antifreeze: Ethylene glycol is the toxic chemical in antifreeze.
-Sadly, this is common poison in dogs.
-It tastes good to them, but even very small amounts are highly toxic.
+- Antifreeze: Ethylene glycol is a toxic chemical in antifreeze.
+Sadly, this is a common poison in dogs.
+Antifreeze tastes good to dogs, but even very small amounts are highly toxic.
 Symptoms of ethylene glycol poisoning appear rapidly and can quickly lead to death.

-- Battery acid: This very dangerous chemical can irritate and ulcerate at skin, mucous membranes, and the gastrointestinal tract
+- Battery acid: This very dangerous chemical can irritate, ulcerate, or even eat through the skin, mucous membranes, and gastrointestinal tract.

-- Bleach: This chemical is caustic to skin, mucous membranes, and gastrointestinal tract; fumes are potentially harmful
+- Bleach: This chemical is caustic to the skin, mucous membranes, and gastrointestinal tract.
+In addition, the fumes are potentially harmful, especially in closed spaces.

-- Drain cleaner: This is also caustic to skin, mucous membranes, and gastrointestinal tract.
+- Drain cleaner: This is also caustic to the skin, mucous membranes, and gastrointestinal tract.
 The fumes can be harmful, especially if the area is not well-ventilated.

-- Drugs and medications: This includes prescription, over-the-counter, and illicit/recreational drugs can be very harmful to dogs.
-The toxic effects depend on the type of drug and quantity ingested; toxicity can easily cause death
+- Drugs and medications: Prescription, over-the-counter, and illicit/recreational drugs can be very harmful to dogs.
+The toxic effects depend on the type of drug and quantity ingested.
+In some cases, toxicity can easily cause death.

 - Fertilizer: Depending on the type, some fertilizers can irritate the skin and feet if your dog comes into contact with it, especially before it is dry.
 It can also be harmful if ingested.

-- Glue: Many types of glue are dangerous, causing poisoning, skin and mucous membrane irritation, and gastrointestinal obstruction; Gorilla Glue is perhaps one of the worst, often causing gastrointestinal obstruction.
+- Glue: Many types of glue are dangerous, causing poisoning, skin and mucous membrane irritation, and gastrointestinal obstruction.
+Gorilla Glue is perhaps one of the worst, often causing gastrointestinal obstruction.

-- Kerosene: This is caustic to the skin, mucous membranes, and gastrointestinal tract; fumes are potentially harmful
+- Kerosene: This is caustic to the skin, mucous membranes, and gastrointestinal tract.
+The fumes are potentially harmful.

 - Motor oil: Some people may have heard of motor oil being used as a "home remedy" for mange, but this is absolutely untrue!
-Never put motor oil on your dog.
-It is harmful to the skin and dangerous if ingested.
-It can easily kill a dog.
+Never, ever put motor oil on your dog.
+It is very harmful to the skin and dangerous if ingested.
+Motor oil can easily kill a dog.

 - Mulch containing cocoa bean shells: This type of mulch is a tasty yet dangerous snack for dogs.
-Effects are the same as chocolate toxicity.
+The toxic effects are the same as chocolate poisoning.

-- Nail polish/nail polish remover (acetone): Caustic to the skin, mucous membranes, and gastrointestinal tract; fumes are potentially harmful; nail polish can become glued to the hair
+- Nail polish/nail polish remover (acetone): This is caustic to the skin, mucous membranes, and gastrointestinal tract.
+The fumes are potentially harmful.
+Also, nail polish can become glued to the hair.

-- Paint, varnish, lacquers, sealants, stains: Caustic to the skin, mucous membranes, and gastrointestinal tract; fumes are potentially harmful; may also dry on fur and be difficult to remove
+- Paint, varnish, lacquers, sealants, stains: All of these are caustic to the skin, mucous membranes, and gastrointestinal tract.
+The fumes are potentially harmful.
+Some of these may also dry on fur and can be difficult to remove.

-- Paint thinners and paintbrush cleaners (mineral spirits, turpentine, etc.): Caustic to the skin, mucous membranes, and gastrointestinal tract; fumes are potentially harmful
+- Paint thinners and paintbrush cleaners (mineral spirits, turpentine, etc.): All of these are caustic to the skin, mucous membranes, and gastrointestinal tract.
+The fumes are potentially harmful.

 - Rat Poison: Sadly, rodenticide toxicity is a common poison in dogs.
 Rat poison is extremely toxic if ingested.
 NEVER use rat poison in or around your home.

-- Salts (specifically rock salt/sidewalk salt) and other Deicers: These can irritate the skin and feet of dogs; also potentially harmful if ingested.
+- Salts (specifically rock salt/sidewalk salt) and other De-icers: These can irritate the skin and feet of dogs.
+They are also potentially harmful if ingested.

 What To Do If Your Dog Is Poisoned